 In this case, a user remains in the real-world environment while digital content is added to it; moreover, a user can interact with virtual objects.
 This form of mixed reality can be considered an advanced form of AR.

 The second form is when we start with the virtual world that overlaps the physical world.
-The key is in the ladder part of that sentence, as this is strikingly similar to our definition of VR.
+The key is in the latter part of that sentence, as this is strikingly similar to our definition of VR.

-Both totally immerse the user in a virtual world – but in VR there is no context for the real world, where as MR provides the real world link.
+Both totally immerse the user in a virtual world – but in VR, there is no context for the real world, where as MR provides the real-world link.

 Before we get too Tech-y, here’s the bottom line;